Corionis/ELS/artifacts/document/hint-status.md

 ELS Hints are optional.
 The Hint Tracker (-h option) is optional when using hints.
 But the ELS Hint Status Server (HSS) is **required** when using hints and hint tracking with the -r | --remote option.
 The Hint Status Server is the remote variant of the Hint Tracker and is run as a separate stand-alone process.
+There can be only one.
+All other systems using ELS use or connect to that single instance.

  * Hints are enabled with the -k | -K option, see [Hints](Hints).
  * Hint Tracker is enabled with the -h option.